jforrest602/_blog/Web_Requests.md

 ## The Request-Response Cycle

-As you can see from the example above, when a web request is made, a cycle is initiated.
+As you can see from the example above, when a web request is made, a cycle is initiated:

 1. The client sends a request to the server
 2. The server processes the request